 Learn the secrets behind today's most rapidly growing niche publishers.
 Download a FREE copy of How to Develop a Multiplatform Magazine Business Plan, and discover how large your magazine business could become and how much of an investment will be required to build your business to maturity.

 How to launch an online magazine in 3 steps

 Step 1: Create an Editorial Plan

-Having personally participated in the launch of dozens of print magazines, I can say with confidence that the process of launching an online magazine is not much different.
+Having participated in the launch of dozens of print magazines, we can say with confidence that the process of launching an online magazine is not much different.
 It all starts with creating a strategic planning framework and an editorial plan.

 And the reason to create an editorial plan is two-fold:

 First, as editors, we need to make sure the magazine has legs.
 To do this, the editorial team sits down to write out a table of contents for two years’ worth of issues.
 So if this is a 6-issue per year magazine, we need to come up with the TOC for 12 issues and make sure not to repeat ourselves.
 We must value diversity and consistency in the content and be certain it’s something we can be proud to publish, just as we would if it were a print magazine.